 #2 Strong company branding

-With the talent of today being selective about the brands they engage with and work for, it is important to build a brand image of a socially conscious, diverse, inclusive and bias-free workplace, one whose values align closely with that of the workforce of today.
+With the talent of today being selective about the brands they engage with and work for, it is important to build a brand image of a socially conscious, diverse, inclusive, and bias-free workplace, one whose values align closely with that of the workforce of today.

 Leverage social media platforms such as LinkedIn, Twitter, Facebook & Instagram to promote your brand, with simple and appealing content.
-Ensure that the career page is kept up to date with relevant company business and workforce updates to influence potential candidates.
+Ensure that the career page is kept up to date with the relevant company business and workforce updates to influence potential candidates.

 Also Read – Social Media Recruitment Strategies

-#3 Alignment to hiring manager
+#3 Alignment to the hiring manager

 There must be a clear alignment of the mass hiring recruitment team to the hiring managers with a distinct understanding of the business objectives and goals.
 There should be open channels of communication, enabling an effective translation of the hiring objective to candidate personas to final onboarding of stellar talent consistently.